 When is a Flex Alert issued?

-Ideally, a Flex Alert is most effective when issued a day in advance of when conservation is needed so that there is time to adjust electricity usage ahead of time such as turning thermostats off before leaving for work.
+A Flex Alert is most effective when issued a day in advance of when conservation is needed so consumers can adjust their electricity usage ahead of time such as turning thermostats off before leaving for work.